 Students are to refrain from inappropriate displays of affection on school property (affectionate hugging, kissing, etc.)

-All food shall be consumed in the cafeteria or grade 8 lounge area.
-There is to be no food in the hallways or library.
+All food shall be consumed in the cafeteria or in the grade 8 lounge area.
+There is to be no food in the hallways or the Robert Tate Library.

 Students are expected to treat each other with dignity and respect.
 Any form of harassment or bullying will not be tolerated.

 Skateboards/roller-blades are not permitted in the school, nor are they to be used on school property.

 Students are to remain seated in their classrooms until dismissed by the teacher.

 Use of foul or inappropriate language is not acceptable.

 Gambling is not permitted on school property.